microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/install.md

 ##### -g, --group

-The Azure Active Directory Group name that will be used to grant access to Advanced makers in Azure DevOps and the Power Platform.
+The Azure Active Directory Group name that will be used to grant access to makers in Azure DevOps and the Power Platform.

 The group will be created if it does not exists if component **aad** or **all** is selected.